timsutton/macops.ca/_posts/2016-02-07-developer-binaries-on-os-x-xcode-select-and-xcrun.md

 1. If neither of the above are set, and the path `/Applications/Xcode.app/Contents/Developer` is present, this is used.
 1. If no Xcode path as above are set, but CLI tools are installed in `/Library/Developer/CommandLineTools`, these are selected.

-When a directory switch is attempted, `libxcselect` will perform other sanity checks such as ensuring that at least a `usr/bin/xcrun` binary exists within the directory.
+A [disassembly](http://www.hopperapp.com) of `/usr/lib/libxcselect.dylib` also suggests that there is an additional check performed, similar to the symlink check, if a file is present at `/usr/share/xcode-select/xcode_dir_path`.
+This path is protected by [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection), however, so it's likely only used internally for development.

-A [disassembly](http://www.hopperapp.com) of `libxcselect` also suggests that there is an additional check performed, similar to the symlink check, if a file is present at `/usr/share/xcode-select/xcode_dir_path`.
-This path is protected by [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection), however.
+As mentioned earlier, when a directory switch is attempted, `libxcselect` will perform a sanity check to at least ensure that the `usr/lib/libxcrun.dylib` library exists within the directory.